 Customers’ expectations are always high on e-commerce brands, even during the pandemic.
 Since the COVID-19 crisis, up to 36% of customers have reported being let down by online orders.
 More and more customers are turning to online reviews before buying, and more than three-quarters admit to leaving negative reviews following a bad shopping experience.

 Dealing with negative reviews costs serious money.
 Money that could be easily saved by avoiding these problems in the first place with robust inventory planning.

 Effective inventory planning can meet customer expectations by offering the right products, speeding up the order processing time, eliminating avoidable mistakes that cost a business time, money, and brand reputation.

-By investing in appropriate software and experienced planners, retailers can avoid these money-draining situations and boost their customers’ experiences.
+By investing in appropriate e-commerce inventory planning software and experienced planners, retailers can avoid these money-draining situations and boost their customers’ experiences.
 Effective, data-oriented, planning helps retailers reduce time, scale, and optimize product allocations and pricing.

 Considering the unexpected nature of the Pandemic, it is possible to understand why retailers were taken by surprise.
 But the crisis has taught us all some valuable lessons as well.

 Retailers with flexible, scalable, inventory management plans already in place were able to meet accelerating customer demand head-on.
 Now there’s no longer any excuse.

 The Pandemic has shown us, first-hand, the importance of maintaining an inventory plan that is robust enough to succeed through unforeseen events.